graceswenson/project/notebook-log.md

 In addition to maximum likelihood analysis, I chose to implement a Bayesian inference approach using MrBayes to construct a phylogenetic tree.
 Bayesian methods offer an alternative statistical framework for estimating phylogenies and allow for the incorporation of prior probabilities and model parameters in a probabilistic way.
 This method complements the results from RAxML-NG and provides a deeper understanding of the phylogenetic relationships among woolly mammoth mitochondrial genomes.

 Method:
-1. To prepare for MrBayes, I first converted my aligned FASTA file (wolly_mammoth_aligned_final.fasta) into the NEXUS format, which is the required format for MrBayes.
+1. To prepare for MrBayes, I first converted my aligned FASTA file (woolly_mammoth_aligned_final.fasta) into the NEXUS format, which is the required format for MrBayes.
 I used the seqinr package in R to do this.
-2. Once I had the .nex file ready, I used the following MrBayes commands in the terminal or within the MrBayes shell: mb execute wolly_mammoth_aligned_final.nex;
+2. Once I had the .nex file ready, I used the following MrBayes commands in the terminal or within the MrBayes shell: mb execute woolly_mammoth_aligned_final.nex;
 lset nst=6 rates=gamma;
 prset statefreqpr=dirichlet(1,1,1,1);
 mcmc ngen=1000000 samplefreq=100 printfreq=100 diagnfreq=1000 nchains=4 temp=0.2;